 - Slowly I got into and started to figure out pattern making (thanks to my best teacher ever!);

-- In the world of creative textiles revealed in its beauty;
+- The world of creative textiles revealed in its entire beauty and glory;

-- But mostly, the sewing classes covering different areas, industry practices and techniques were the heart of my study and the most enjoyable classes for me.
+- But mostly, the sewing classes covering different areas, industry practices and techniques in making clothes were the heart of my study and those I truly enjoyed.

 Refashion project for my Sustainable Fashion Practices unit - transforming pillow from the verge into a woman's bag

-Alongside information about common industry practices I found about mass production and fast fashion as well.
-My attention was captured by the profit-lead industry practices careless about the environmental impact and the horrible unfair treatment of the workers in every thinkable aspect (pay, treatment at work, work and life conditions to name a few).
+I couldn't believe the horrific conditions and unfair treatment of the workers in every thinkable aspect (pay, treatment at work, work and life conditions to name a few).

-Since then this is the only feeling I have whenever I read or see something in connection with fashion sales in stores, “new collections” offered to the masses, international brands expanding their businesses and so on.
+Since then, this is the only feeling I have whenever I read or see something in connection with fashion sales in stores, “new collections” offered to the masses, international brands expanding their businesses and so on and so on.
+PROFITS.

 It is interesting when new small sustainable company launches, a celebrity wears an upcycled outfit to an annual award event, or individuals and professionals transform a garment to create something beautiful.
 I kind of formed the attitude that “the bigger the fashion company, the more corrupted practices and unclear and hidden chain of production has”.